Ylvauk/git-team-workflows/README.md

    another branch of our choice.
 If it succeeds, we can merge those changes into our working code.

-2. **Isoloate Specific Features**.
+2. **Isolate Specific Features**.
 We can have one branch for the production version of the app and another branch for the version currently under development.
 If a customer files a bug report, we can make a branch from the production version of the app to fix the bug without affecting the features